 What is chronic fatigue syndrome (low energy)?

 Fatigue is sometimes difficult to describe.
 You might feel like you don't have any energy and are tired all the time.
 Many people comment, "I am tired of being tired."
 Do you feel generally tired all the time, find yourself napping constantly, falling asleep while watching television, losing interest in family, friends, and things you used to like to do?
-If you feel exhausted even when you have not been completing mentally or physically-challenging tasks, you might suffer from chronic fatigue syndrome.
-If you think you might have chronic fatigue syndrome, see your doctor or health care provider.

 What causes chronic fatigue syndrome?